mpassid/MPASSid-proxy/idp-authn-impl-socialuser/README.md

 ### Spring Social modules
 There are four modules implemented using Spring Social.

+#### Attributes
+Spring social modules all try to populate email, firstName, lastName, userId, displayName and providerId.
+In successful authentication case userId is always populated.
+See examples in attribute-resolver.xml on how to read them from SocialUserContext.

 #### Facebook
 - Template for bean definition in socialuser-authn-beans.xml: FacebookIdentity
 - This module supports forced authentication.